-Update: Anthropology Blogs via RSS: Please visit the Anthropology Blogs RSS link on the Open Anthropology Cooperative to download an aggregated RSS file for Anthropology Blogs.
-My thanks to Erin Taylor of PopAnth for compiling!
+Please also visit the Anthropology Blogs RSS link on the Open Anthropology Cooperative to download an aggregated RSS file for Anthropology Blogs.
+My thanks to Erin Taylor of PopAnth for compiling the RSS of anthropology blogs.

-May at some point do another reader survey like the December 2011 Favorite Anthropology Blogs, but for this year in some ways the Anthropology Blogosphere 2013 – Ecology of Online Anthropology works like a kind of overview.
+I did not conduct a 2013 anthropology blog reader survey like the December 2011 Favorite Anthropology Blogs, but for 2013 in some ways the Anthropology Blogosphere 2013 – Ecology of Online Anthropology works like an overview.
 Thank you and enjoy the anthropology blogs!

 DANG, the Digital Anthropology Group